syncfusion-content/blazor-docs/blazor/rating/events.md

 # Events in Rating Component

 This section describes the rating events that will be triggered when appropriate actions are performed.
-The following events are available in the rating Component.
+The following events are available in the rating component.

 ## Created

-The rating Component triggers the `Created` event when the rendering of the rating component is complete.
-This event can be used to perform custom actions after the rating has been fully rendered.
+The rating component triggers the `Created` event when the rendering of the rating component is completed.

 ```cshtml